 In addition it is a requirement for members of the DTM&H standard setting group that they fulfil one or more of the following criteria:

-Expressions of interest (including a brief CV and a maximum of a single side single of A4 outlining your suitability for the post) should be submitted to the policy officer by email at firstname.lastname@example.org before 5pm on 11 August 2017.
+Expressions of interest (including a brief CV and a maximum of a single side of A4 outlining your suitability for the post) should be submitted to the policy officer by email to firstname.lastname@example.org before 5pm on 12 March 2018.